alakob/sequence-literature/README.md

 **2.3 Extraction condition:**

-Sequence entry must have the **/country** qualifier that represent, the locality of isolation of the sequenced organism indicated in terms of political names for nations, oceans or seas, followed by regions and localities
+- Sequence entry must have the **/country** qualifier that represent, the locality of isolation of the sequenced organism indicated in terms of political names for nations, oceans or seas, followed by regions and localities
+- Sequence entry must be a **non-WGS** sequence

 **2.4 ENA extracted Target**